 With miles upon miles of grippy red dirt and stunning views around every corner, Sedona is a world-class destination for mountain bikers.
 It’s even got a handful of beginner mountain bike trails if you’re new to the sport or just want to take it easy for the day.

-Sedona also happens to be one of my favorite places to ride and while I’m not exactly a beginner, I LOVE riding the tamer trails.
+Sedona happens to be one of my favorite places to ride and while I’m not exactly a beginner, I love riding the tamer trails.
 They pass by incredible vistas and the tougher sections are fun to session if you want to work on little rock gardens, drops, or kickers.

 Sedona is situated at 4,350ft, which is actually quite high if you’re coming from a lower elevation.
 It’s easier to get sunburned and dehydrated at higher elevations, so be prepared!

 Anything from a hardtail cross-country bike to an all-mountain/enduro full-suspension bike will do on the easier mountain bike trails in Sedona.
 You do not need (or want) a downhill bike.
 If you’re looking to rent a bike, check out my post on where to rent mountain bikes in Sedona.

 What about e-bikes?

 e-bikes are not allowed on most mountain bike trails in Sedona.
 Please respect this.